golang-basics/concurrency/atomics/README.md

 If we go back to **Atomic(s)**, these are **Go ASM (Assembly)** routines that execute directly on CPU thus, **not needing** any kind of **memory access synchronisation**, and they are **blazing fast** if benchmarked against other types in the sync package.

+For more on what kind of registers are available check out the [CPU Registers](./registers.md)

 #### Cross Compilation Workflow